 3. Gas line to be purged with N2 keeping all flare stack valve in 100% open condition & clean gas header in open condition for 30-45Min.

-4. After gas line is purged, gas line to be water sealed in front of blower keeping relief valve in open condition.
+4. After gas line is purged, gas line to be water sealed in front of blower (PCM U SEAL) keeping relief valve in open condition.
 LOTO to be done for drain & overflow line valves after operation gives clearance once water sealing is done.

 5. Disconnect the actuator connections, keeping the valve in closed position.
 Call electrical & instrumentation engineer for dismantling of cable connections.